MSci Developmental Biology / Course details

 All students will be expected to complete the same practicals

-Prior to attending the laboratory sessions, students must complete the Practical Induction (online module on Blackboard) AND the Health and Safety module (BIOL12000)
+Prior to attending the laboratory sessions, students must complete the Health and Safety module (BIOL12000)

 The sessions currently include: